Art Gallery of South Australia

 The Art Gallery of South Australia (AGSA), established as the National Gallery of South Australia in 1881, is located in Adelaide.
 It is the most significant visual arts museum in the Australian state of South Australia.
 It has a collection of almost 45,000 works of art, making it the second largest state art collection in Australia (after the National Gallery of Victoria).
-As part of North Terrace cultural precinct, the gallery is flanked by the South Australian Museum to the west and the University of Adelaide to the east.
+As part of North Terrace cultural precinct, the gallery is flanked by the South Australian Museum to the west and Adelaide University to the east.
 Jason Smith has been director of AGSA since February 2025.

 As well as its permanent collection, which is especially renowned for its collection of Australian art, AGSA hosts the annual Festival of Contemporary Aboriginal and Torres Strait Islander Art known as Tarnanthi, displays a number of visiting exhibitions each year and also contributes travelling exhibitions to regional galleries.
 European (including British), Asian and North American art are also well represented in its collections.

 History

+Conception

+On 13 October 1856 Charles Hill proposed the establishment of the South Australian Society of Arts (later the Royal South Australian Society of Arts) to promote the arts through lectures, conversazioni, and an art school, first conducted in his own home, as well as stirring support for a permanent gallery.
+After enrolling 60 members, the Society was formally established, with Hill serving as the first Chairman.
+Its first exhibition was held in 1857.

 Establishment

+Five months prior to Charles Hill's proposal, the South Australian Institute was established by Act of Council with six Governors overseeing a Public Library and Museum, to encourage art, science, literature and philosophy.
+The Institute also incorporated other cultural societies by giving them access to rooms in the Institute Building and in appending their annual reports to the Institute's own.

-The South Australian Society of Arts, established in 1856 and oldest fine arts society still in existence, held annual exhibitions in South Australian Institute rooms and advocated for a public art collection.
-In 1880 Parliament gave £2,000 to the institute to start acquiring a collection and the National Gallery of South Australia was established in June 1881 with 22 works purchased at the Melbourne International Exhibition, together with others lent by Queen Victoria, the Prince of Wales, the British Government and private collectors.
+The South Australian Society of Arts was incorporated to the Institute in 1859 and held annual exhibitions in the Institute rooms, as well as advocating for a public art collection.
+In 1880, Parliament gave £2,000 to the Institute to start acquiring a collection and the National Gallery of South Australia was established in June 1881 with 22 works purchased at the Melbourne International Exhibition, together with others lent by Queen Victoria, the Prince of Wales, the British Government and private collectors.
 It was opened in two rooms of the public library (now the Mortlock Wing of the State Library), by Prince Albert Victor and Prince George.
 In 1889 the collection was moved to the Jubilee Exhibition Building, where it remained for ten years.
 On 6 March 1897 Sir Thomas Elder died, bequeathing £25,000 to the art gallery for the purchase of artworks.

-The Elder bequest was the first major endowment to any Australian gallery, seven years before the Felton Bequest to the NGV.
+This was the first major endowment to any Australian gallery, seven years before the Felton Bequest to the NGV.